space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 In this pull request, Swept started out by creating a new branch.
 Since he now had a fresh branch free of interference to work with, he started working on the feature and created commits to 'save his progress' whenever he felt it was necessary.
 These commits were added to the branch sequentially, and you can see the evolution of the branch as more code was written.
 We'll talk more about pull requests later.

-#### But whyyy?
+#### But why branch?

-Okay, technically, sure, you can just do all of your work on the `master` branch and pull request from there.
+Sure, you can just do all of your work on the `master` branch and pull request from there.
 But, creating different branches makes it easy to understand where you are, how many changes you've made, and it makes it possible to work on multiple features at once.

-Also we'll close your PR if it's from your `master` branch (it can very easily cause issues) so don't do it.
+Also, as a note, we'll close your PR if it's from your `master` branch (it can very easily cause issues) so avoid doing it.

 ### 4.3 Making and working with branches

-Making branches is pretty easy.
+Making branches is quite simple.
 Let's make a new branch called `funny-feature`:

 <details><summary>TortoiseGit</summary>
 <p>